 In the Build a Solar Cell Environmental Science and STEM Laboratory Kit, students build a dye-sensitized solar cell and discover the principles behind its operation.
 Bring the latest technological developments in solar energy into the lab.

-Complete with enough materials to make four solar cells.
-A multimeter can be used to measure the electric characteristics of the solar cell and is available separately.
+Includes materials to prepare four solar cells.
+A multimeter may be used to measure the voltage of the solar cell and is available separately.
 Includes Flinn Exclusive STEM Integration Guide.